Protein Milkshake

 Arman’s recipe tips

 • Swap the ice.
-Ice is great, but you can add more flavor (plus vitamins, potassium, and fiber) if you swap the ice for a frozen banana!
+Ice is great, but you can add more flavor (plus vitamins, potassium, and fiber) by swapping the ice for a frozen banana.
+Try not to use more than half a banana, or else the sweetness will be overpowering.

 Storage instructions